hazim2016/containerize-and-deploy-ngnix-container/README.md

 <img src="https://imgur.com/SrDFtQa.png"  alt="Docker image file"/>
 </p>
 <p>
-From Ubunto is the base operating system(OS) that we will be using for our image.
-Then we will update the ubunto to the latest version with the apt-get update command. then we will install the nginx on that operating system.
+From Ubuntu is the base operating system(OS) that we will be using for our image.
+Then we will update the ubuntu to the latest version with the apt-get update command.
+Then we will install the nginx on that operating system.
 CMD command acts as userdata meaning that it will run after the nginx is installed.
-This commanf will start the inginx after it is installed onto the operating system.
+This command will start the nginx after it is installed onto the operating system.
 </p>
 <br />